![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 (1939, The Misadventures of the New

-Satan), a satirical novel about the Satan who becomes a farmer named
+Satan).
+This satirical novel, a kind of Faust story, was about the Satan (Vanapagan), who becomes a farmer named

 Ants to win a